Vaitogi, American Samoa: Economy

 Vaitogians have been traditionally known to be skilled farmers, and the large flatlands toward inland Vaitogi were a great advantage for the farmers.
 Vaitogi is also notable for its past sugar cane fields.
 The sugar cane leaves were woven into thatches for the roofs of fales (houses).
 The Vaitogi farmers also planted palm trees to cater to the demands of roof thatching.
 The products were often sold at the Fagatogo Market.
 Agriculture was a vital source of income particularly after families began settling further inland.
 Crops such as cucumber, head cabbage, pineapple, and lime are still brought from Vaitogi to be sold at the Fagatogo Market.

 Demographics

-Vaitogi was home to 1,347 residents at the 2000 U.S. Census, where 35.1% of residents were foreign-born.
+Vaitogi was home to 1,347 residents at the 2000 U.S. census, where 35.1% of residents were foreign-born.
 53 percent were male and 47 percent female.
 The majority were under the age of fifty.
 According to the 2010 U.S. Census, the village was home to 1,959, a large increase since the year 2000.
 The village is also home people from Western Samoa, Fiji, Tonga, Korea, China, and Tokelau.

 Religion

-Vaitogians worshipped in private homes and guest houses of the village chiefs until the church was built in the 1850s.
+Vaitogi worshipped in private homes and guest houses of the village chiefs until the church was built in the 1850s.
 The first Christian denomination to be established in the village was the Congregational Christian Church in American Samoa.
 Other denominations in Vaitogi are the Seventh-day Adventists, Tongan Methodists, Baháʼí, and the Assembly of God.